drhsqlite/pikchr/doc/userman.md

 other are fixed, but their final absolute position is not fixed until their container itself is fixed.)

-The single-pass design contributes to the conceptual simplicity of Pikchr (and legacy-PIC).
+The single-pass approach contributes to the conceptual simplicity of Pikchr (and legacy-PIC).
 There is no "solver" that has to work through forward and backward layout constraints to find a solution.
 This simplicity of design helps to keep Pikchr scripts easy to write and